winddweb/blog/_posts/2016-05-18-start-a-blog-on-github-using-jekyll.markdown

 ---

 1. Push the local repo to remote repo.
-    You can do it using a Github GUI app, such as `SouceTree` or using command line tools.
+    You can do it using a Github GUI app, such as `SourceTree` or using command line tools.
 Here I already created my `blog` repository in github, the link is `https://github.com/winddweb/blog.git`

     ```bash
     # stage all files